 The trick here is to Mine and Fish in your spare time, when you have no more crops to tend to.
 Even better is to save these skills for when it is Winter, and there are no crops to worry about (unless you grow wild crops).
 These activities still have their merits.
 Mining ore will give you resources to upgrade your farming tools, which make your job a lot more efficient.
 Fishing gives you a chance to reel in some chests which may contain some valuable items.

 The Bottom Line

-All in all, the game gives you so many ways to make money, but I’ve felt that dedicating your farm to a crop-growing, artisan good processing plantation will give you a very profitable end game.
-If you plan it right, you will have a nicely automated farm of sprinklers, and lots of time and energy to enjoy the rest of the Valley!
+All in all, the game gives you so many ways to make money, but I’ve felt that dedicating your farm to a crop-growing, artisan good processing plantation will give you a very profitable endgame farm to look forward to.
+If you plan it right, you will have a nicely automated farm of sprinklers, and lots of time and energy to enjoy the rest of what the game has to offer!
 So long as you time your seed planting right, and invest your money properly, you can net yourself a nice little nest egg of riches before your year is over!

 I hope you have enjoyed this guide.
 If you have any thoughts or feedback, I would love it if you leave a comment down below.

 Take care, and happy farming!